Skip to article

 Summary

-Comino — a 3.5 km² island with virtually no permanent residents — has generated at least 50 planning applications since 1993.
+Comino — a 3.5 km², almost-uninhabited island — has generated 67 PA applications since 1993.
 The data reveals decades-long sagas: a hotel redevelopment that took 27 years before the original application was withdrawn and a replacement approved (now under appeal); a decade-long sunbed war where the same operators were refused, overturned, refused again, and eventually approved; competing ferry ticket booth battles across multiple harbours; a proposal to scuttle a naval patrol boat as a dive site; tuna farm revocations in the Comino Channel; and even an ex-tipping-site-turned-campsite.
 Every square metre of this tiny island is contested.

 Key findings